OCA/sale-workflow/sales_team_security/readme/CONFIGURE.rst

 #.
-Go to *Configuration > Users & Companies > Users*.
+Go to *Settings > Users & Companies > Users*.
 #.
 Open or create a user.
 #.
-On the section "Application Accesses", select "Channel Manager" option in
+Select "Channel Manager" option in "Sales" part.
-   "Sales" part.